Tag-Archive for » Beef Stock «

 Finger Food Friday: Corned Beef and Cabbage Mini Melts

 I recently read on NOLA.com that New Orleans ranks second in St. Patrick’s Day celebrations.
 This was according to Fodor’s, who sums up our week (that’s week, not day) of frolicking as “a mad mix of Mardi Gras and Irish-inspired brouhaha.”
 Well, I couldn’t have described it better myself!
 It really is a fun time to be in the City, even if you’re not Irish.
 And from my perspective, there are two main ways to partake in the festivities.
-If you’re looking to celebrate the occasion with “big people,” a block party is the way to [ ... ]
+If you’re looking to celebrate the occasion with “big people,” a block party is the way to go.
+Parasol’s and Tracey’s, [ ... ]

 Finger Food Friday: Abita Root Beer Soaked Beef Roll-Ups